keszocze/tt10_SSMCl/README.md

 ![abbreviated wave trace for the 8-bit multiplier](docs/streaming8.png)

 ### Convenient 3-bit Multiplier
 The 3-bit multiplier exposes a human friendly interface by accepting integer values as input, i.e. it wraps the general multiplier as described above.
 When `start` is asserted, the values at the `x` and `y` inputs are then being streamed into the actual multiplier, taking 3 cycles in total.
 The multiplier computes the product in 9 cycles and then steams back the 6-bit product in 6 cycles.
 The result can be seen at the output bit in cycle $18$.
-The result will remain valid until the next multiplication is started.The wave trace below illustrates this.
+The result will remain valid until the next multiplication is started.
+Then abbreviated wave trace below illustrates this.

+The bit-width has been chosen so that the multiplier can conveniently be used through the web interface of the TinyTapeout Development Kit.

 ![wave trace for the 3-bit multiplier](docs/int3.png)